Behavioral Health Toolkit

 Environment Of Care in Behavioral Health

-The plan and design of the facility, along with patient surroundings, are involved in environmental safety.
-Checklists and assessments of these areas are available to maintain safe inpatient and outpatient behavioral health locations.
+The plan and design of the facility, along with patient surroundings, are make up the environmental of care.
+Checklists and assessments are provided in this section to assist an organization in maintaining safe inpatient and outpatient behavioral health settings.

 -